Decay and non-decay for the massless Vlasov equation on subextremal and extremal Reissner-Nordstr\"om black holes: Introduction

 for an appropriate constant $C > 0$ and where $E[\psi_0,\psi_1]$ denotes a suitable weighted and higher order initial data norm.
 For generic initial data these rates are sharp along the event horizon and along constant area radius hypersurfaces on the exterior. \end{thm}

-On the extremal Reissner--Nordstr\"om spacetime we need to distinguish between the event horizon and the region at a positive distance from the black hole.
-In the following Theorem we consider the region away from the black hole.
-We remind the reader at this point that the event horizon of the extremal Reissner--Nordstr\"om black hole is located at the radius $r= m$.
+Next, we discuss two results on the extremal Reissner--Nordstr\"om spacetime immediately implied by the work of Aretakis~\cite{aretakis1,aretakis2, aretakis3} and Angelopoulos--Aretakis--Gajic~\cite{angelopoulos2020late}.
+In the extremal case, we need to distinguish between the event horizon (located at radius $r=m$) and the region at a positive distance from the black hole, where $(1+\delta)m \leq r$ for some $\delta > 0$.
+In the following theorem, we consider the region away from the black hole.